FileDesc.com

 .w64 Sony Wave64 Audio

 If you want to open a .264 file on your computer, you just need to have the appropriate program installed.
-If the .264 association isn't set correctly, you may receive the following error message:
+Incorrect settings for the .264 association can trigger this error.

 Windows can't open this file: